Pair of Pockets¶

 PDF, tiled on two A4 sheet;

-If you want to make embroidered pockets it’s easiest to do on the fabric before cutting it: mark the outline and slit of the pocket and embroider leaving a clear space around those markings of half the width of your binding.
+If you want to make embroidered pockets it’s easiest to do on the fabric before cutting it: mark the outline and slit of the pocket and embroider leaving a clear space around those markings of at least half the width of your binding.

 Cut the pattern four times in your fabric.
 If you need to protect the back of the fabric (e.g. because it is embroidered and the contents may catch on it) also cut the pattern four times in lining.